Veteran enlists Army pals for Rifle cannon work

 “It’s a privilege to be able to work on it at all.”Robert Mark, on fixing up old cannonArmy veteran

-Mark said the cannons had been in operation up until the Vietnam War and he's found new appreciation for the men who used to operate them because of how heavy they were.
+Mark said the cannons had been in operation up until the Vietnam War, and he's found new appreciation for the men who used to operate them because of how heavy they were.

 Recommended Stories For You